Sir David Amess death: Family visit Leigh-on-Sea church to read tributes

 The family of Sir David Amess have visited the church where he was killed to see some of the many tributes left in his memory.

-Sir David's widow, Julia, was comforted by family members as she read messages during the 10-minute visit to Belfairs Methodist Church in Leigh-on-Sea.
+Sir David's widow, Julia, was comforted by family members as she spent about 10 minutes reading messages at Belfairs Methodist Church in Leigh-on-Sea.

 The family have said their hearts are shattered - but called for people to "set aside hatred" and show love.